Gleland/SpectralAnalysis/README.md

 ### Operating Systems and Dependencies

 The following table shows the operating systems and dependencies that have been tested and can run this code.
 Make sure to have the correct versions installed before proceeding.
-Be sure to note wheter your system uses Python 2.7.x or Python 3.x when installing each dependency.
+Be sure to note whether your system uses Python 2.7.x or Python 3.x when installing each dependency.

 |Operating System | Python Version | Numpy | Scipy | Matplotlib | Tkinter|
 |---|---|---|---|---|---|